yctercero/yctercero.github.io/_posts/2016-09-07-data-structures-queues.markdown

 So, at a minimum, queues allow you to add new elements to the end of the queue **(enqueue)**, and remove elements from the front of the queue **(dequeue)**.

-You'll likely see stacks implemented in one of two ways - as an array, or as a singly-linked-list.
+You'll likely see queues implemented in one of two ways - as an array, or as a singly-linked-list.

 For now, we'll just explore its implementation as an array.